The Wealth of Nations: United States

 After the conquest of New France in 1760 during the French and Indian War, Charles Townshend suggested that the American colonists provide help to pay for the war debt by paying an additional tax on tea.
 During this time, Adam Smith was working for Townshend and developed a relationship with Benjamin Franklin, who played a vital role in the American Revolution three months after Smith's The Wealth of Nations book was released.

-James Madison, in a speech given in Congress on 2 February 1791, cited The Wealth of Nations in opposing a national bank: "The principal disadvantages consisted in, 1st. banishing the precious metals, by substituting another medium to perform their office: This effect was inevitable.
-It was admitted by the most enlightened patrons of banks, particularly by Smith on the Wealth of Nations."
-Thomas Jefferson, writing to John Norvell on 14 June 1807, claimed that on "the subjects of money & commerce, Smith's Wealth of Nations is the best book to be read, unless Say's Political Economy can be had, which treats the same subject on the same principles, but in a shorter compass & more lucid manner."
+James Madison, in a speech delivered in Congress on 2 February 1791, cited The Wealth of Nations while opposing a national bank: "The principal disadvantages consisted in, 1st. banishing the precious metals, by substituting another medium to perform their office: This effect was inevitable.
+It was admitted by the most enlightened patrons of banks, particularly by Smith in the Wealth of Nations."
+Thomas Jefferson, writing to John Norvell on 14 June 1807, claimed that, on "the subjects of money & commerce, Smith's Wealth of Nations is the best book to be read, unless Say's Political Economy can be had, which treats the same subject on the same principles, but in a shorter compass & more lucid manner."

 Translations

 The Wealth of Nations was translated into French, German and Spanish in the late 18th century.
 The French version by Germain Garnier was not the first to appear, but is regarded as better than earlier translations.
-In the 1840s, famous economist and free trader, Adolphe Blanqui, supplemented Garnier's translation with notes and comments by the principal economists in Europe.
+In the 1840s, famous economist and free trader Adolphe Blanqui supplemented Garnier's translation with notes and comments by the principal economists in Europe.
 The Spanish Inquisition banned The Wealth of Nations in French translation, but José Alonso Ortiz was able to publish a virtually complete Spanish translation (although he appears to have self-censored the text as it relates to usury).
 This translation, which was dedicated to Manuel Godoy, has remained in print, although it has been modernised by later editors.